SaketKr-45/SaketKr-45/README.md

 * 🎓 Pursuing my Bachelor of Technology in Computer Science & Engineering (2022-2026) with a current CGPA of **8.58**.
 * 💡 Fascinated by the potential of technology to solve complex real-world issues and drive positive change.
 * 🤝 Always eager to learn, collaborate on exciting projects, and contribute to the tech community.
-* 🛡️ Recently completed an internship at **Zscaler**, where I gained hands-on experience in cybersecurity, cloud security technologies, threat analysis, and zero-trust architecture.
+* 🛡️ Recently completed an internship at **Zscaler**, gaining hands-on experience in cybersecurity, cloud security, threat analysis, and zero-trust architecture.
 * 🌍 Based in Bhubaneswar, Odisha, India.

 ---